unocss/unocss/packages/autocomplete/README.md

 ### Static Rules

-Static rules like this will just works without any configuration.
+Static rules like this will just work without any configuration.

 ```ts
 rules: [